einzigartigerName/xlight/README.md

 cd xlight
 make && sudo make install
 ```
-It will auto-configured on build
+It will auto-configured on build.\
+There are also options for only installing the binary/man page (`install-bin`/`install-man`).

 ### Uninstall
 ```bash
 sudo make uninstall
 ```
+Options for only uninstalling the binary/man page are available (`uninstall-bin`/`uninstall-man`).